GeoZac/gpa_calc/README.md

 ==To do==

- >everything
+everything
- >cleanup htmls
+  cleanup htmls
-  >reuse <select>
+  reuse <select>
-  >improve layout
+  improve layout
-  >remove redundant code
+  remove redundant code
-> post result on same page
+  post result on same page
+    did cgpa for now
-> overload function on python
+  overload function on python
-> document everything,well only pros like you can see them so, at last
+  document everything,well only pros like you can see them so, at last